jerrydix/chores/README.md

 # chores

-A small flutter app for managing household chores.
+A flutter app for managing household chores in shared apartments.